KenKundert/nestedtext/doc/writer.rst

 supported by the format.
 This implies that a round trip through *dumps* and *loads* could result in the types of values being transformed.
 You can prevent this by passing `default='strict'` to *dumps*.
-Doing so means that values that are not dictionaries, lists, or strings generate exceptions:
+Doing so means that values that are not dictionaries, lists, or strings generate exceptions.

+**Example:**

 .. code-block:: python